kontroll/pomato/README.md

 # Pomato

-A (currently) naive implementation of a Pomodoro style timer, written in Python.
+A simple and straight-forward implementation of a Pomodoro style timer for the terminal.

 ![Work, you peon!](screenshot.png)

 ## Usage
+Quit out of Pomato using Ctrl+C any time while it is running, or by pressing `q` at the interval switch-over.
+Press any other key to proceed to the next interval.
+Your terminal window needs to be at least 8 rows tall and 34 columns wide.

 This script optionally uses `paplay` to play a sound file after each Pomodoro stage finishes.